Monday to Friday, 9am to 5pm, 0161 793 3232

 The DASH (domestic abuse, stalking and honour based violence) risk assessment is a tool used to assess the risk that a victim is exposed to and can help in the action required.
 If a score of 14 or higher is attained, the victim should be referred to the multi-agency risk assessment conference (MARAC).

-The referral needs to be uploaded to the relevant website.
-Your organisation will have a designated person to do this, if not, ask your commissioning organisation to do this on your behalf.
+The referral needs to be uploaded to the Salford MARAC Sharepoint website.
+Your organisation will have a designated person to do this, if you do not know who this is and do not have access to the Salford MARAC Sharepoint, please send your completed form to the Salford MARAC Sharepoint team, email Salford.firstname.lastname@example.org.
 You will need to find out when the case is being heard and attend the meeting to give your information.

 It is important to establish at this stage whether the victim consents to have their information discussed at MARAC or whether you have to take the case forward without consent.
 Clearly, wherever possible, it is better to have the victim's consent and you need to be able to explain to them how the MARAC works and what it can offer them.